 - (a) It is unlawful for any person to knowingly, recklessly or negligently overdrive, overload, drive when overloaded, overwork, torture, beat cruelly, mutilate or needlessly kill any animal or to cause any of these acts or omissions to be done. - (b) It is unlawful for any person to knowingly, recklessly or negligently carry, transport or confine in any vehicle, in a cruel and inhumane manner, any animal or to cause any such act to be done.
-For the purposes of this section, the term "cruel and inhumane manner" shall include, but not be limited to, the failure to provide proper food, drink or protection from the weather or to expose such animal to extreme heat or cold. - (c) It is unlawful for any person to knowingly, recklessly or negligently capture, ensnare, net, trap or in any other manner molest or injure any animal, other than insects, mice, rats, bats or other wild rodents, or in any manner molest or injure the nest, eggs or young of any birds or fowl. - (d) It is unlawful for any owner to knowingly, recklessly or negligently deprive of necessary sustenance any domesticated animal or to fail to provide it with proper food, drink, protection from the weather and necessary medical treatment to prevent undue suffering or to cause any of these acts or omissions to be done. - (e) It is unlawful for any person to willfully abandon any domesticated animal, whether dead or alive, within the city. - (f) No person shall slaughter or butcher any domestic animal within the city except in areas zoned for such purpose.
+For the purposes of this section, the term "cruel and inhumane manner" shall include, but not be limited to, the failure to provide proper food, drink or protection from the weather or to expose such animal to extreme heat or cold. - (c) It is unlawful for any person to knowingly, recklessly or negligently capture, ensnare, net, trap or in any other manner molest or injure any animal, other than insects, mice, rats, bats or other wild rodents, or in any manner molest or injure the nest, eggs or young of any birds or fowl. - (d) It is unlawful for any person to knowingly, recklessly or negligently deprive of necessary sustenance any domesticated animal or to fail to provide it with proper food, drink, protection from the weather and necessary medical treatment to prevent undue suffering or to cause any of these acts or omissions to be done. - (e) It is unlawful for any person to willfully abandon any domesticated animal, whether dead or alive, within the city. - (f) It is a civil infraction for any person to No person shall slaughter or butcher any domesticated animal within the city except in areas zoned for such purpose. - (g) It is a civil infraction for any person to No person shall slaughter or butcher any wild animal in view of the general public except to the extent necessary as part of a bona fide educational class, course, seminar or the like or to the extent such activity is protected under the First Amendment to the United States Constitution. - (h) The commission on private property of the acts described in subsections (a) through (g) of this section shall not constitute a defense of a violation charged under this section.